groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/pps-to-potx.md

     enable: true
     format:
         # format loop
-        - icon: "far fa-file-PPS"
+        - icon: "far fa-file-powerpoint"
           title: " About PPS File Format"
           content: |
             PPS, PowerPoint Slide Show, files are created using Microsoft PowerPoint for Slide Show purpose.
 PPS file reading and creation is supported by Microsoft PowerPoint 97-2003.
 The more latest version of this file format is PPSX which is based on Office OpenXML standards.
 PPS files can still be read by latest versions of Microsoft PowerPoint, but newly created files can only be saved in PPSX file format.
 When a PPS file is shared with another user and opened, it starts as Powerpoint show unlike PPT file which opens in editable mode.

           link: "https://docs.fileformat.com/presentation/pps/"

     format:
         # format loop
-        - icon: "far fa-file-POTX"
+        - icon: "far fa-file-powerpoint"
           title: " About POTX File Format"
           content: |
             Files with .POTX extension represent Microsoft PowerPoint template presentations that are created with Microsoft PowerPoint 2007 and above.
 This format was created to replace the POT file format that is based on the binary file format and is supported with PowerPoint 97-2003.
 The files generated can be used to create presentations that have same layout and other settings required to be applied to new files.
 These settings can include styles, backgrounds, colour palette, fonts and defaults.
 Such files are generated in order to create ready-to-use template files for official use.